 All biology majors complete a research experience that gives a step up in graduate and medical school admissions and future careers.
 Working alongside our faculty researchers or at partner institutions, students gain a personal perspective on science research.
 Many of these experiences lead to student presentations at professional meetings or to authorship of scientific publications.

 Write or visit us!
-You're always welcome to drop into a lab or seminar.
-We also encourage you to check out our related programs in Neuroscience, Biochemistry & Molecular Biology and Environmental Science, as well.
+You're always welcome to drop in to a lab or seminar.
+We also encourage you to check out our related programs in neuroscience, biochemistry & molecular biology and environmental science.

 Associate Professor of Biology, John R. & Inge Paul Stafford Chair in Bioinformatics

 Jann Ernst & Janice Wiss